corechef/Arduino_Bootloader/README.md

 * `make` utility
 You need to add `${AVR_BIN}` and `${AVR_BINUTIL}` to your environment variables first. `AVR_BIN` is supposed to be where `avr-gcc` (and other tools) is located. `AVR_BINUTIL` is supposed to be where `avr-objdump` (and other tools) is located.

-Example export directives in `~/.zshrc` on macOS:
+Example export directives in `~/.zshrc` on macOS to add `AVR_BIN` and `AVR_BINUTIL` to environment variables:
 ```
 export AVR_BIN="/opt/homebrew/Cellar/avr-gcc@9/9.4.0_1/bin"
 export AVR_BINUTIL="/opt/homebrew/Cellar/avr-binutils/2.42/bin"
 ```

-After doing this for the first time, you need to source the .rc file like so: `source ~/.zshrc`
+After doing this for the first time, you need to reset shell, or run this, so that shell registers the new variables: `source ~/.zshrc`

 ### Compile
 Run `make` for a compiling the binaries.
 Binaries are .elf and .hex files under `bin` directory.